mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

   intact so that it can be synchronized between the WRF model and the CCPP distributions.
 See more in ``mp_thompson.F90`` in the ``ccpp-physics/physics`` directory.

-* To deal with optional arguments.
-A driver can check whether optional arguments have been provided by the host model to either write out a message and return an error code or call a subroutine with or without optional arguments.
-For example, see ``mp_thompson.F90``, ``radsw_main.F90``, or ``radlw_main.F90`` in the ``ccpp-physics/physics`` directory.

 * To perform unit conversions or array transformations, such as flipping the vertical direction and rearranging the index order, for example, ``cu_gf_driver.F90`` or ``gfdl_cloud_microphys.F90`` in the ``ccpp-physics/physics`` directory.